FluBBaOfWard/WSCpuTest/README.md

 This doesn't seem to do anything.

 ## Controls:
 Use WS X1-X4 to navigate the menus.
-A to select/continue, B to go back/cancel.
+A to select/continue failed test, B to go back/skip failed test.

 ## Credits: